joeletizia/resume/Resume.md

 October 2020 - Present

 - Migrated core product infrastructure from Heroku to AWS.
-- Managed performance and personal development of 4 FTEs and 3 offshore contractors.
+- Managed performance and personal development of 10 employees across North America and India.
 - Remained technical.
 90th percentile in terms of PR throughput.
 - Trained new engineers in TDD, React, Rails, etc.
+- Technical lead responsible for $70MM product line.

 ###### Senior Software Engineer/Tech Lead @ VTS
 New York City, NY
 November 2018 - October 2020

-- Tech lead on the largest engineering team (7 engineers) in the company.
+- Tech lead on the largest engineering team in the company.
-- Responsible for financial platform features to present cash flow analysis for long term commercial real estate deals.
+- Responsible for financial platform features to present cash flow analysis for commercial real estate deals.
 - Rewrote financial calculations engine to support a better developer experience, increase maintainability, and improve performance.
 - Train new and junior engineers.
 - Oversaw and executed large scale migration from AngularJS to React.